The caretaker of our rooftop garden

-He wakes up a little earlier than most of the city, when the sun is just starting to rise, and he makes his way to the subway to take a train to Lower Manhattan.
+He wakes up a little earlier than most of the city, when the sun is just starting to rise He makes his way to the subway to take a train to Lower Manhattan.
 He walks into the Washington Square Hotel, waves a friendly greeting at the concierge, then takes the elevator to the 9th floor before stepping off to walk up the stairs to the roof.
 On top of the roof, he lets the sunshine pour over him as he grabs a container and starts picking tomatoes.

 Janos partakes in this ritual almost every morning during the summers.
 For the last 6 years, Janos has been growing and caretaking the rooftop garden atop the Washington Square Hotel.
+Caring for a rooftop garden in the middle of Greenwich Village takes a special kind of talent and devotion.

-You have to be creative if you strive to offer the freshest, local ingredients in your restaurant located in the middle of New York City.
-Washington Square Hotel’s solution was to start a garden on their rooftop and with some planning, experimenting, a whole lot of care and patience from their gardener, what started as a simple herb garden now offers tomatoes, peppers, eggplant, strawberries, and much more.
+With some planning, experimenting, a whole lot of care and patience from their gardener, what started as a simple herb garden now offers tomatoes, peppers, eggplant, strawberries, and much more.

 To safely construct a rooftop garden, Washington Square Hotel strategically constructed a raised garden bed out of boxes and crates, which avoids putting weight directly on the hotel’s roof.
 Once the garden bed was established the Greenwich Village hotel also had to consider things like how water is going to get to the roof and what kind of soil would be ideal for the growing conditions.